Setting up a Network Time Protocol server by using ntpd

 - Configure the NTP server to start at system restart.

-edit the file /etc/rc.tcpip and uncomment the following entry:
+-a "-x" command, edit the /etc/rc.tcpip file and uncomment the following line:

 - On Linux® operating systems, run the chkconfig ntp on command.

-- On AIX® operating systems, edit the file /etc/rc.tcpip and uncomment the following entry:
+- On AIX® operating systems, run the chssys -s xntpd -a "-x" command, edit the /etc/rc.tcpip file and uncomment the following line:

 - Start the NTP server: